SeaShore Transportation Forum

 Mission: To serve as an interjurisdictional forum for information-sharing, advocacy, and coordination to resolve transportation issues, and to establish priorities for implementing integrated multi-modal transportation projects and programs consistent with the goals of the Growth Management Act.

-- Councilmember Phillippa Kassover of Lake Forest Park
+- Co-Chair: Lake Forest Park Councilmember Phillippa Kassover

 The SeaShore Transportation Forum was initially formed in response to the King County Metro Transit Long Range Policy Framework, adopted in 1993, that divided Metro service into three geographic subareas for the purpose of allocating new transit service subsidy.
 The “Seattle-North King County” subarea created for this purpose included only the cities of Seattle, Shoreline, and Lake Forest Park, and King County.
 Sound Transit created a similar subarea and adopted a subarea equity policy as part of Sound Move.